Church of the Ss. Trinità

 The Crucifix Altar

-The baroque altar of the Crucifix (1655) frames a big fresco with the Addolorata (Grieved) Virgin and San Giovanni on which leans a haunting wooden crucifix of the XV century ("Fattu in 1505", is written below the Cross).
+Frame also a big fresco with the Addolorata (Grieved) Virgin and San Giovanni on which leans a haunting wooden crucifix of the XV century ("Fattu in 1505", is written below the Cross).

 Of baroque style it is of agonizing realism: has four very rich corkscrew columns and twined screws of gilded ornaments.